dermotduffy/hass-motioneye/README.md

 is an open source web-frontend for the motion daemon, used to centralize the management and visualization of multiple types of camera.

+<a name="migration-warning"></a>
+## Note on Migration

+This integration is mid-migration into HomeAssistant Core (i.e. no longer a custom integration).
+There are some permanent differences in functionality, these are listed below.
+Users are encouraged to avoid relying on this functionality to ensure compatibility when this migration is complete.

+* Binary sensors: The Core version of the motionEye integration will not feature binary sensors (see [relevant codereview feedback](https://github.com/home-assistant/core/pull/52493#discussion_r673674561)).
+Instead users should convert the events into a binary sensors [see example](https://www.home-assistant.io/integrations/template/#turning-an-event-into-a-binary-sensor).

 ## Features

    * Dynamic motionEye camera addition/removal.